mapbox/.github/README.md

 ## Contributing

 * Contributions to Mapbox Open Source projects are welcome and encouraged!
 Please see the Contribution Guidelines for the specific project in question for more information on contributing.
+* For general contributor guidelines, please see the [Mapbox Contributing Guidelines](CONTRIBUTING.md).
+* For more information on Mapbox's Open Source community, please see the [Mapbox Governance Framework](GOVERNANCE.md).
+* For information on how to report security vulnerabilities, please see the [Mapbox Security Measures](SECURITY.md).
+* For information on our Code of Conduct, please see the [Mapbox Code of Conduct](CODE_OF_CONDUCT.md).

+> [!NOTE]
-* This repository does not accept PRs or Issues from outside the Mapbox organization.
+> This repository does not accept PRs or Issues from outside the Mapbox organization.

 ## Support